Transcendence and linear relations of $1$-periods: The Category and the Realisation Functors

 \begin{defn}[Deligne {\cite[Ch.
-10]{hodge3}}] A \emph{ $1$-motive} $M=[L\to G]$ over $k$ is the datum given by a semi-abelian group $G$ over $k$, a free abelian group of finite rank $L$ and a group homomorphism $L\to G(k)$.
-Morpisms of $1$-motives are morphisms of complexes $L\to G$.
-The category $\onemot_k$ of \emph{iso-$1$-motives} has the same objects, but morphism tensored by $\Q$. \end{defn} \begin{rem}The category of iso-$1$-motives is abelian.
-In this paper, we are always going to work in the category of iso-$1$-motives.
-The arguments often involve replacing $[L\to G]$ by an isogenuous $[L'\to G']$.
+10]{hodge3}}] A \emph{ $1$-motive} $M=[L\to G]$ over $k$ is the datum given by a semi-abelian group $G$ over $k$, a free abelian group $L$ of finite rank and a group homomorphism $L\to G(k)$.
+Morphisms of $1$-motives are morphisms of complexes $L\to G$.
+The category $\onemot_k$ of \emph{iso-$1$-motives} has the same objects, but morphism tensored by $\Q$. \end{defn}

+\begin{rem} The category of iso-$1$-motives is abelian.
+In this monograph, we are working in the category of iso-$1$-motives.
+The arguments often involve replacing a $1$-motive $[L\to G]$ by an isogenous $1$-motive $[L'\to G']$.
 This will sometimes happen tacitly. \end{rem}

+We need to spell out the singular and de Rham realisation defined in \cite[Ch.
+10]{hodge3} in detail.